Opinion: Our children are at risk – it’s time to get tough on county lines grooming

 There can be no excuse for failing to act to protect our children.

-Stephen Timms is the Labour MP for East Ham and Lyn Brown is the Labour MP for West Ham
+Lyn Brown is the Labour MP for West Ham and Stephen Timms is the Labour MP for East Ham

 Register for free to continue reading